-The Nyadire Connection maintains many ongoing programs:
+The Nyadire Connection maintains many ongoing programs, focused on Health, Orphans, and Education and Relationships:

 Each year, teams travel to The Nyadire United Methodist Mission to serve God and help others.
 We are looking for volunteers with a wide range of skills such as reading with a child, participating in a pastor’s workshop, assisting with maintenance, Bible School, or helping at the hospital.
 There are endless opportunities to fit with the skills of the team members and projects are adjusted to the current needs of the mission.